Cat and Dog

 • The animal is set free;

-• The owner is required to provide proof of rabies vaccination to the Health Unit or may be offered 14 days to produce current certificate of vaccination.
+• The owner is required to provide proof of rabies vaccination to us, or may be offered 14 days to produce current certificate of vaccination.
 In some situations, the public health inspector may extend the deadline; and

 • If the owner is compliant, the case is closed.